Declassified Reports of US POWs and MIAs held in a Camp in Laos.

 Above Photo: Sunset over Ta-Oy, in Saravane/Salavan Province, Laos.

-My novel BACK deals, in part, with the fate of US POWs in Laos, long after the Vietnam War had ended, and hapless modern-day backpackers who go into the Laotian jungle on a trekking expedition.
+My novel BACK (and our film, M.I.A.
+A Greater Evil) deals with the fate of US POWs in Laos, long after the Vietnam War had ended, and hapless modern-day backpackers who go into the Laotian jungle on a trekking expedition.

 With that in mind, I was recently interested to read a declassified copy of an exchange of communications which took place in 1984 between US officials in Asia and in the US, about reports of a camp in Saravane (or Salavan) Province, Laos, containing 23 US POWs.
 It also mentions another mass POW sighting in another part of Laos, which I’ll deal with below.